-We introduce $ext4-zcj^1$, a small change to ext4 that eliminates most metadata writeback.
-Like other journaling file systems [43], ext4 writes metadata twice; as Figure 2 (a) shows, it first writes the metadata block to a temporary location J in the journal and then marks the block as dirty in memory.
+it first writes the metadata block to a temporary location Jin the journal and then marks the block as dirty in memory.
 Once it has been in memory for long enough2, the writeback (or flusher) thread writes the block to its static location S, resulting in a random write.
-Although metadata writeback is typically a small portion of a workload, it results in a large number of random writes, as Figure 3 shows.
-Ext4-zcj, on the other hand, marks the block as clean after writing it to the journal, to prevent the writeback, and inserts a mapping (S, J) to an in-memory
+Although metadata writeback is typically a small portion of a workload, it results in many random writes, as Figure 3 shows.
+Ext4-lazy, on the other hand, marks the block as clean after writing it to the journal, to prevent the writeback, and inserts a mapping (S,J) to an in-memory map allowing the file system to access the block in the journal, as seen in Figure 2 (b).
+Ext4-lazy uses a large journal so that it can continue writing updated blocks while reclaiming the space from the stale blocks.
+During mount, it reconstructs the in-memory map from the journal resulting in a modest increase in mount time.
+Our results show that ext4lazy significantly improves performance on DM-SMR disks, as well as on CMR disks for metadata-heavy workloads.

-1ZCJ in ext4-zcj stands for zero-cost journaling.